-Use the update utility to update your ARC and SRM firmware.
+Use the update utility to update your ARC and SRM firmware or change from SRM to ARC firmware or vice versa.
 The update utility contains three images: the update utility itself, the SRM image, and the ARC image.

 Flash Enable Jumper